 - Only what is hidden can be changed without risk (hence, it is important to expose interfaces and hide implementations)

 - Separation of concerns leads to standard architectures

-A set of activities that transforms a design to a running system is termed as ‘Construction’.
+A set of activities that transforms a design into a running system is termed as ‘construction’.
 This phase requires that the engineering teams adhere to the following principles:

 - Well-structured programs have fewer errors and are easier to maintain

 - Software-reuse decreases cycle time and increases quality and productivity

 - The Agile methodology decreases the effect of changes in requirements